9 mins ago

 We use information held about you in the following ways:

-- to carry out our obligations under our Terms and Conditions and to provide you with the information that you request from us.
+- to carry out our obligations under our Terms and Conditions and to provide you with the legal services or the information that you request from us.
 The basis of our processing information of this type is to allow for the performance of a contract you have with us;

 - to provide you with information about services we offer that are similar to those that you have already enquired about.
 The basis for processing this information is again to allow the performance of a contract we have with you, or, if appropriate because you have consented to this;